su1s/e2m3u2bouquet/README.md

 * Add option to use service references from providers bouquet file.
 See -b argument
 * Add SSL fix for some boxes (unconfirmed if working)
 * Improved service ref id generation logic to reduce (hopefully eliminate) id conflicts especially if override file is used
+* Add option -xs to stop service refs from override.xml file being used

 Visit https://www.suls.co.uk/enigma2-iptv-bouquets-with-epg/ for further information on the script